-We write to request the Council add to its agenda "ESA mitigation measures for seabirds" for the November 2018 Council meeting.
-This agenda item appears on the Year at a Glance for the September 2018 meeting, yet is not included in the detailed agenda for this meeting.
-Council attention is necessary to ensure NOAA's legal compliance with the Incidental Take Statement for the federally endangered short-tailed albatross described in the May, 2017 Biological Opinion1 for the continued operation of the west coast groundfish fleet.
-Council attention to ensure compliance with these requirements will also support permittees in meeting the nondiscretionary conditions of the NPDES permit for offshore seafood processing discharge that are required by the September 2017 Biological Opinion2 issued to the U.S. Environmental Protection Agency (EPA).
-Finally, Council action will protect other species of seabirds, especially blackfooted albatross.
+The Pacific Seabird Group gratefully acknowledges your great efforts in mitigating seabird bycatch in the fisheries industry.
+We now request the Council add the agenda item: "ESA mitigation measures for seabirds" to the November 2018 Council meeting.
+This agenda item appears on the Year at a Glance for the September 2018 meeting, but is not included in the detailed agenda for the upcoming meeting.
+Council attention is necessary to ensure NOAA's legal compliance with the Incidental Take Statement for the federally Endangered Short-tailed Albatross, described in the May 2017 Biological Opinion for the continued operation of the west coast groundfish fleet.
+Council attention to ensure compliance with these requirements will also support the U.S. Environmental Protection Agency (EPA) in meeting its related non-discretionary requirements for its NPDES permit for the west coast groundfish fleet.
+Finally, Council action will protect other species of seabirds, especially Black-footed Albatross.

-In sum, we request at the November 2018 Council meeting:
+We request that at the November 2018 Council meeting:

-1. The Council supports the development of regulations for Reasonable and Prudent Measure (RPM) #1, requiring that new or amended regulations for longline fisheries be put in place by May, 2020.
+1. The Council supports the development of regulations for Reasonable and Prudent Measure (RPM) #1, requiring that new or amended regulations for longline fisheries be put in place by May 2020.

-1 U.S. FWS.
+&lt;sup>1 U.S. FWS.
 2017.
 Biological Opinion Regarding the Effects of the Continued Operation of the Pacific Coast Groundfish Fishery as Governed by the Pacific Coast Groundfish Fishery Management Plan and Implementing Regulations at 50 CFR Part 660 by the National Marine Fisheries Service on California Least Tern (Sterna antillaruin browni), Southern Sea Otter (Enhydra lutris nereis), Bull trout (Salvelinus cojifluentus), Marbled Murrelet (Brachyramphus marmoratus), and Short-tailed Albatross (Phoebastria albatrus), and Accompanying Incidental Take Statement.
 May.